-The only problem with this rule it that it reduces the focused amount, so the final profit might be little less that expected if the whole amount was invested the same time.
-Still it’s a great rule for a stock market beginners and helped a lots of newbie to reduce their risk and losses significantly.
+The only problem with this rule it that it reduces the focused amount, so the final profit might be little less than expected if the whole amount was invested the same time.
+Still, it’s a great rule for a stock market beginners and helped a lot of newbies to reduce their risk and losses significantly.

 So, if 75% of your stocks are doing great, it means that your strategy is good and it’s not the luck that is driving your portfolio (If you have only one stock in your portfolio and its growing fast, there might be a change of luck factor also, but if 3 out of 4 stocks in your portfolio is growing, its more because you did your homework correctly).

 So, there are the tips and tricks for the beginners to invest in the stock market.
 Also remember the answer to the question ‘what is the minimum money I need to start stock trading?’ is that there is no minimum money I need to start stock trading.
 That is no lower limit for that minimum money I need to start stock trading.

 One more thing I would like to add to this post.
 There are also some additional charges while buying a stock online and the buyer has to pay for it.
 It is generally less than 1% of the amount of the transaction.
 The additional charges are brokerage charge, Service charge, STT etc. Therefore, you also have to keep these in mind during buying a stock.
 Although they are the very small amount, still they will add up in the final amount of the stock that you bought.

 Hence, for all those who are asking ‘What is the minimum money I need to start stock trading in India?’, the answer is that there isn’t a minimum money I need to start trading in India.
 Anything that suits you is good enough for the market.
 Any money at which you can buy a stock works fine for entering the market.
 Any amount that you are ready to invest, is great to start stock trading in India.